-Key Findings and EvidenceStandard met?2The school has an anti-bullying policy and this meets the requirements of NMS 6.2.
+The school has an anti-bullying policy and this meets the requirements of NMS 6.2.
 The head of care informed the inspector that the policy was currently being further developed.
 There was no evidence to suggest that bullying was a significant issue for the school.
 Nevertheless, the staff and pupils were aware of bullying as an issue and a topic of discussion.
-During the inspection a group of older pupils went to the theatre to see a play called 'Bully'.
-They told the inspector that the play had been performed previously in a school assembly.
-The issue was also discussed as part of the national curriculum.
+All incidents of bullying are recorded on the BEST database to monitor trends and patterns, and appropriate action is taken to support and work with the children involved.
+Bullying is an issue that is frequently discussed in school assemblies and as part of the national curriculum.

 There was evidence from the written records and from discussions with staff and pupils that any incidents of bullying were taken seriously and promptly dealt with.
+A good level of supervision throughout the school helps to develop positive relationships between pupils.
+The inspector found a number of examples where staff were encouraging children to accept and understand each others needs and difficulties.
+The inspector observed a great deal of understanding and tolerance between children.